The law of God: is it still relevant?Published on 02 March 2009 -

 This content is old and may be outdated.

-Sometimes you think: are the laws which God had given to Israel still relevant to us, or shall we just skip them?
-Didn’t the Lord Jesus fulfill the law when He died on that tree at Golgotha?
-Doesn’t that mean that we don’t need to keep these laws throughout our lives?
+Sometimes one might think: are the laws which God had given to Israel still relevant to us, or shall we just skip them?
+Did the Lord Jesus not fulfill the complete law when He died on that tree at Golgotha?
+Does that not mean that we do not need to keep these laws throughout our lives?

-The foundation of his will, is love for God and for our neighbours (Matthew 22:40).
+The foundation of His will is love for God and for our neighbours (Matthew 22:40).
 Flowing from that love for God and because we are grateful for what He did for us, we (should?) want to do his will.
-Then it is easy to understand why Paul says he deligths in the law.
+Then it is easy to understand why Paul says he delights in the law.

-Summarizing: the law has been fulfilled by Jesus and we don’t need to fulfill it anymore to get saved.
-However, because He did this much to us, we want to do what He wants us to do.
+Summarizing: the law has been fulfilled by Jesus, and we don’t need to fulfill it anymore to get saved.
+However, because He did this much for us, we want to do what He wants us to do.

 Which brings us back at the law.
 In this case, the law of Christ, consisting of love for God and all other people.
 So you might wonder how to show your love towards God.
 You can do so by doing His will, which is given in Scripture, especially in the first five books (Genesis till Deuteronomy).

 Many of these books are filled with guidance and precepts which we are still able to apply.
 Many parts of it seem to be quite obsolete for everyday life, though, for example the sacrificial laws.
 I think it is good to apply many of these laws in a practical way, useful in our everyday life.
 Joshua 1:7-8 also seems to point that out.